SCCapstone/Beacon/README.md

 this version of Beacon includes:

 Login authentication using firebase, reset password option, signup option, sms texting option: please download binary below:
-*What does this link do?* - Ryan Roe
+*This link is for what was necessary to turn in at the end of CSCE490, and is not entirely helpful now.* - Ryan Roe
 https://github.com/SCCapstone/Beacon/releases/download/1.0/Beacon-release.zip

 ## *Ionic View Testing*
 To easily test the app on a phone without running an emulator, download the Ionic View app provided by Ionic on the App Store or Google Play Store.
-Use the Public share code 72ee79b7.
+Use the Public share code *9421b88b*.
 We have an sms function on 1a090745.

 ## Simulator testing